-AASB 9 - Financial instruments: This standard is effective for annual reporting periods beginning on or after 1 January 2018, thus will be implemented by 30 June 2019.
-BSV is currently assessing the impact of applying the new standard but does not expect a material impact on the financial statements.
 AASB 15 - Revenue from Contracts with Customers: This standard is effective for annual reporting periods beginning on or after 1 January 2019, thus will be implemented by 30 June 2020.
 BSV is currently assessing the impact of applying the new standard.